BastiaanRudolf/nvim-config/README.md

 # Neovim

-This repository contains my personal Neovim installation, based on the foundation set by typecraft.
+This repository contains my personal Neovim configuration, based on the foundation set by typecraft.
 See resources.

 It contains the following goodies:
 - 🎨 A nice color theme by Catpuccin